sajdoko/check-in-tracker-chrome-addon/README.md

 - Calculates check-in and check-out times.
 - Displays the check-in and check-out times in a popup window.
 - Calculates the total working time.
+- Automatically checks the URL every 5 minutes.
+- Displays a notification if total working time reaches 8 hours.

 ## Usage